Hanoi: Climate

 The region has a positive water balance (i.e. the precipitation exceeds the potential evapotranspiration).
 Hanoi averages 1612 mm of rainfall per year, the majority falling from May to October.
 There are an average of 114 days with rain.
 The average annual temperature is 23.6 °C, with a mean relative humidity of more than 80%.
 The coldest month has a mean temperature of 16.4 C and the hottest month has a mean temperature of 29.2 C. The highest recorded temperature was 42.8 °C in May 1926, while the lowest recorded temperature was 2.7 °C on 12 January 1955.
-The city have also experienced extremely hot weather on 4 June 2017 due to La Niña, with the temperature reached up to 42.5 C in a week.
-Hanoi can sometimes experience snow in winter.
-During a major cold wave happened on January 2016, snow was seen to appear on Ba Vì mountain range, since the temperature fell to 0 C on 24 January 2016.
+During a January 2016 cold wave, snow was seen to appear on the nearby Ba Vì mountain range, where the temperature fell to 0 C on 24 January 2016.